 We lived in Amsterdam from 2008 to 2011.
 It’s a beautiful city with an easily walkable UNESCO World Heritage historic center.
 Unfortunately, these days it’s frequently overrun with tourists.
-During our last visit there in 2015, we were shocked at how packed the city was over a September weekend.
-While Amsterdam is beautiful, there are many Dutch towns that resemble mini-Amsterdam’s, where you can find a more authentic Dutch experience.
-So here are some reasons not to visit Amsterdam.
+During our previous visit in 2015, we were shocked at how packed the city was over a September weekend.
+While it is picturesque, there are many Dutch towns where you can find a more authentic experience.
+Here’s some reasons not to visit Amsterdam.

 Amsterdam has been touristy for a long time, but the crowds are getting out of control.
 Tourism over the past decade has doubled.
 The growth is unsustainable for a small city and Amsterdammers are being driven out of the center.
 And when locals get fed up, tourist dollars are not as appreciated.
-And this means visitors generally don’t get as good of a value as a beautiful off the radar destination.
+This also means visitors generally don’t get as good of a value as a great off-the radar destination.

 Because we lived in Amsterdam and know the city well, we’ve done our part to ensure tourism to Amsterdam continues to explode.
 We’ve published posts like Ultimate Tips on Visiting Amsterdam, How to Spend One Day in Amsterdam, Amsterdam’s Red Light District at Night, The Top 5 Most Unique Pubs in Amsterdam, Is Amsterdam a Good Move For You? and even on Amsterdam’s Outdoor Urinals.
-You’re welcome annoyed denizens of Amsterdam!
+You’re welcome annoyed Amsterdam denizens!

 Many Dutch people from elsewhere in the Netherlands actually hate Amsterdam.
 Some refuse to even visit the capital, feeling it’s a stuck up place that gives the country a bad name.
 Interestingly, Amsterdam is actually very diverse, split nearly 50/50 between Dutch residents and immigrants from elsewhere.
 This means it’s one of the easiest cities in Europe for English speakers to live in.
 There is also a lot of ethnic variety in Amsterdam’s restaurant scene, but quality varies wildly.
 In terms of the Dutch rivalry with Amsterdam, opponents range from conservative Christians to football fans to just plain racists.